emacs-eask/cli/docs/content/en/Getting Started/Commands and options.md

 ## 🔍 eask init

-Eask will generate file like:
+Eask will generate the file like this:

 ```elisp
 (package "PACKAGE-NAME"